mdebony/acceptance_modelisation/README.md

 ## Store background model for later application

 It could be in some case usefull to precompute a model and applying it on data later.
-The example below cover the case where you want to use a model per run using zenith interpolation and off runs.
-But it's possible to use this functionality without off runs or zenith interpolation.
+The example below cover the case where you want to use a model per run using zenith interpolation and OFF runs.

+However, it's possible to use this functionality without OFF runs or zenith interpolation.
 In the last case you just need to provide a model in a gammapy format.

+There are at this stage no define file format for storing the intermediate results, we suggest to store the dictionary created directly using pickle.

 ### Creating and storing the model
 ```python